 We understand the financial stresses you and your family are experiencing right now – feeling trapped, tormented by debt collectors, afraid to open the mail or answer the phone.
 You don’t have to face these challenges alone.

-If you’re struggling to make ends meet or can’t pay the bills on time, then consider personal bankruptcy.
+Are you struggling to make ends meet or can’t pay the bills on time?
 Think for a moment:

 You’re not alone.
 These are the same types of concerns our clients once had.
 We can help you, too.